popgenDK/courses/summer2023/NGSinference/README.md

 Angsd will give a warning that the BAM files do not contain data for the whole genome.

-Let's visuale the results (note evince is slow to open so be patient).
+Let's visuale the results (note evince is slow to open so be patient or copy the pdf to your laptop).
 ```bash
 evince Results/EUR.pdf
 ```